 The potential to increase cost savings by eliminating rental, utility, and housekeeping costs has pushed businesses to reimagine their team configurations.

 Hybrid models, however, do not only comprise on-site and full-time remote work operations.
 Companies are also considering contractual hiring for support roles or specific projects or processes.

 Contract workers do not receive the same benefits as full-time employees, yet, the needs of those who cannot undertake full-time employment are fulfilled.
 Thus, companies that can map contractual needs well can create a win-win situation for the company and its contractual staffers.

 The same can be said for gig workers, who prefer performing roles across knowledge-based functions such as consulting, communication, and tech due to the flexibility it offers them.

 The digital nomad opportunity was considered an outlier lifestyle before the pandemic.
 Today, it has gone mainstream, and companies are also becoming more comfortable working with high-quality gig workers who add value and have the potential to build high-trust collaborations with businesses.

-The key to successful hybrid workplaces is to be able to design the right model for the business based on its real-time needs.
+The key to successful hybrid workplaces is to be able to design the right model for the business, synchronise with the hr industry trends based on its real-time needs.